Optimizing Fuel-Constrained UAV-UGV Routes for Large Scale Coverage: Bilevel Planning in Heterogeneous Multi-Agent Systems: INTRODUCTION

-Researchers extended the UAV-UGV cooperative vehicle routing problem by solving it in a tiered two-echelon approach.
-To solve the two-echelon cooperative routing problem, Luo et al. \cite{luo2017two} proposed a binary integer programming model with two heuristics.
-Liu et al. \cite{liu2020two} developed a two-stage route based framework to optimize both the truck's main route and the drone's adjoint flying routes for a truck and drone based parcel delivery system.
-They created a hybrid heuristic that combined nearest neighbor and cost-cutting strategies to quickly build a viable solution.
-In our previous research \cite{ramasamy2021cooperative,ramasamy2022coordinated}, we explored a hierarchical bi-level optimization framework for cooperative routing of multiple fuel-constrained UAVs and a single UGV.
-The framework employs K-means clustering at the outer level to generate UGV visit points, which can be connected using the traveling salesman problem (TSP) to obtain the UGV route.
-At the inner level, a vehicle routing problem with capacity constraints, time windows, and dropped visits for the UAV is formulated and solved using the UGV path.
-In an extension to our work \cite{ramasamy2022heterogenous}, we demonstrated that optimizing the heuristics parameters with Genetic Algorithm (GA) and Bayesian Optimization (BO) methods can lead to a significant improvement in the quality of the solutions.
-But the past framework was scenario specific making it hard to generalize for any unknown scenario, which was driving force for this study to come up with a robust optimization framework that can be generalized and implemented experimentally on hardware.
 On the experimental front, few significant works have been done to demonstrate localization and mapping of UAVs in indoor environments.
 Nigam et al. \cite{nigam2011control,nigam2014multiple,nigam2009control} investigated for high-level scalable control techniques for unmanned aerial vehicles (UAVs) for performing persistent surveillance in an uncertain stochastic environment in a hardware testbed.
 Two UAVs were used by Frew et al. \cite{frew2004flight} to demonstrate road following, obstacle avoidance, and convoy protection in a fligt testing, while Jodeh et al. \cite{jodeh2008overview} provided an overview of cooperative control algorithms of heterogeneous UAVs by the Air Force Research Laboratories (AFRL).
 Leahy et al. \cite{leahy2016persistent,leahy2016provably} experimentally validated their proposed method for automating persistent surveillance missions involving multiple vehicles.
 Automata-based techniques were used to generate collision-free motion plans and vector fields were created for use with a differential flatness-based controller, allowing vehicle flight and deployment to be fully automated according to the motion plans.
 They used charging platforms for the UAVs for truly persistent missions.
 Boeing’s Vehicle Swarm Technology Laboratory (VSTL) \cite{nigam2009control,redding2011distributed,saad2009vehicle,halaas2009control} and MIT’s RAVEN laboratory \cite{how2007multi} testbed have conducted significant UAV flight testing demonstrations in indoor lab scale setups.